LGBTI+ rights in Aotearoa New Zealand: the past and the future

 I owe thanks to Te Piringa – Faculty of Law, University of Waikato for the visiting fellowship that made much of my research possible.
 In particular, I thank Dr Anna Marie Brennan, Dr Matt Elder and the Dean of Law, Professor Tafaoimalo Tologata Justice Leilani Tuala-Warren.

-Gavin is just one of the many heroes of the LGBTI+ rights movement that I have met over the past two and a half years.
-There are too many to list, though I do want to make mention of three.
-Warren Lindberg, the Inaugural Director of the New Zealand AIDS Foundation (as it was then known) and later, a Human Rights Commissioner, has been incredibly generous with his time, knowledge and expertise of LGBTI+ legal history.
-He was instrumental in many of the HIV-related law reform efforts of the 1990s, and we owe him a world of gratitude.
+Gavin is just one of the many heroes of the New Zealand LGBTI+ rights movement that I have met during this project.
+There are too many to list, though will make mention of three.
+Warren Lindberg MNZM, the Inaugural Director of the New Zealand AIDS Foundation (as it was then known) and later, a Human Rights Commissioner, has been incredibly generous with his time and knowledge of LGBTI+ legal history.
+He was instrumental in many of the HIV-related law reform efforts of the 1990s; we owe him a world of gratitude.
 I am glad to call him a friend.
 Bill Logan, an LGBTI+ rights activist who contributed immensely to homosexual law reform, provided useful insights and narratives that helped situate my understandings of LGBTI+ law reform in this country.
 He is a LGBTI+ rights hero.
-Lastly, I wish to mention Professor Don McMorland.
-Professor McMorland was one of the two lawyers who drafted the bill that later became the Homosexual Law Reform Act 1986.
-He was also one of the two gay men featured in a 1979 article in the NZ Listener, which I am told, was unprecedented and helped contribute, in its own personal way, to the destigmatisation of homosexuality.[1]
-I met him in May 2024 as we trawled through his personal archive from the homosexual law reform era.
-In his archive, was a copy of the original bill.
-I took a photo of Professor McMorland and I, along with the draft (see opposite).
+Lastly, I mention Professor Don McMorland, formerly a legal academic at the University of Auckland.
+Professor McMorland was one of the two lawyers who drafted the Bill that later became the Homosexual Law Reform Act 1986.
+He was also one of the two gay men featured in an unprecedented 1979 article in the NZ Listener, which I am told helped contribute, in its own personal way, to the destigmatisation of homosexuality.
+I met him in May 2024.
+As we trawled through his personal archive from the homosexual law reform-era, we found the first draft of the Bill.
+I took a photo of Professor McMorland and I, along with the draft Bill.
 It remains one of my most cherished images.

 Finally, I acknowledge LGBTI+ rights defenders across Aotearoa New Zealand and across the globe.
 The rights that LGBTI+ people enjoy in this country were not gifted by benevolent institutions nor arrived at inevitably; they were won through sustained, courageous, and deeply personal advocacy.
 Many of these struggles unfolded in a hostile legal, political, and social environment, and frequently at significant personal cost.
 The legal protections and recognition that now exist are built on decades of organising and resistance, much of it undertaken by individuals whose names will never appear in statutes, judgments, newspaper clippings, or who will be known by LGBTI+ people of today.
 This report is written in deep recognition of that legacy.
 It proceeds from the understanding that law reform is not just a technical exercise, but one that is tied to lived experience and dignity.